neondatabase/neon/docs/rfcs/032-shard-splitting.md

 need the parent shard.
 Note that clients may still be using it -- when we shut it down, any page_service handlers will also shut down, causing clients to disconnect.
-When the client reconnects, it will re-lookup the tenant, and hit the child shard instead of the parent.
+When the client reconnects, it will re-lookup the tenant, and hit the child shard instead of the parent (shard lookup from page_service should bias toward higher ShardCount shards).

 Note that at this stage the page service client has not yet been notified of any split.
 In the trivial single split example: